GlobalWebIndex/GWIQ-howto/README.md

 # GWIQ Tag Implementation Guide

 ### Who is this guide for?
-This guide is for people implementing a GWI tag on their website or advertisement.
+This guide is for people implementing a GWIQ tag on their website or advertisement.
-We will cover some [basic information](https://github.com/asifimranaziz/GWIQ-howto/edit/Update-instructions-for-agencies-1/README.md#how-does-it-work-what-are-gwiq-tags) about the tags we provide.
+We will cover some [essential information for everyone](https://github.com/asifimranaziz/GWIQ-howto/edit/Update-instructions-for-agencies-1/README.md#how-does-it-work-what-are-gwiq-tags) about the tags we provide.

 Second, we will cover [how parameters work](https://github.com/asifimranaziz/GWIQ-howto/edit/Update-instructions-for-agencies-1/README.md#tag-parameters) in our tags